top of page

 • Why is computer programming an important skill to learn?
 How might it be a part of your future?

-Discuss what you learned in order to deepen and extend your child's understanding.
+Discuss what you learned from the movie in order to deepen and extend your child's understanding of the topic.
 Use these prompts to spark conversation!

 alt=""